lb0o/website/content/en/docs/getting-started/deploy-app.md

         password: strongpassword
 ```

-and apply it:
+Apply the manifest using:

 ```bash
 kubectl apply -f postgres.yaml
 ```

-The contents of manifest can be copied from the resource that was created in the dashboard and then edited.
+> 💡 Tip: You can generate a similar manifest by deploying the Postgres app through the dashboard first.
+> Then, export the configuration and edit it as needed.
+> It's useful if you’re trying to reproduce or automate the setup.

 {{% /tab %}}
 {{< /tabs >}}

+### 2.2 Get the Connection Credentials

+Navigate to the **Applications** tab, then find and open the `instaphoto-postgres` application.
-After an application is installed and ready, the "Application Resources" section will be filled with connect
+Once the application is installed and ready, you’ll find connection details in the **Application Resources** section of the dashboard.
-credentials.

-The "Secrets" tab will contain the database password for each user defined.
+-   The **Secrets** tab contains the database password for each user you defined.

-The "Services" tab will contain the service addresses.
-Use the `postgres-<name>-ro` service name to connect to the
+-   The **Services** tab lists the internal service endpoints:
+    -   Use `postgres-<name>-ro` to connect to the **read-only replica**.
-readonly replica, and the `postgres-<name>-rw` service name to connect to the master instance of the database.
-These
+    -   Use `postgres-<name>-rw` to connect to the **primary (read-write)** instance.

-names are resolvable from the nested Kubernetes cluster.
+These service names are resolvable from within the nested Kubernetes cluster and can be used in your app’s configuration.

-If you need to have access to the database from outside the cluster, update the `external` parameter to `true`.
-After
+If you need to connect to the database from outside the cluster, you can expose it externally by setting the `external` parameter to `true`.
-that, the `postgres-<name>-external-write` service will be created with an external IP.
-You can use it to connect to the
-database using CLI or GUI from anywhere in the internet.

-Do not allow external access to the database if you do not need it.
+This will create a service named `postgres-<name>-external-write` with a public IP address.

+> ⚠️ **Only enable external access if absolutely necessary.** Exposing databases to the internet introduces security risks and should be avoided in most cases.

-## Create a cache service
+## 3. Create a Cache Service

-From this point we will use the tenant credentials to access the platform.
-Use the tenant's kubeconfig for kubectl and
+From this point on, you'll use your tenant credentials to access the platform.
-token from it to access the dashboard.
+Use the tenant's kubeconfig for `kubectl`, and the token from it to access the dashboard.

 {{< tabs name="create_redis" >}}
-{{% tab name="in Dashboard" %}}
+{{% tab name="Cozystack Dashboard" %}}

 1. Open the dashboard.
-2. Follow the same steps as with postgresql.
+1. Follow the same steps as with PostgreSQL, but for Redis application.
-3. The redis application has `authEnabled` parameter that will create us a default user.
-That's enough for our
+1. The Redis application has an `authEnabled` parameter, which will create a default user.
+That’s sufficient for our application.
-   application.
-4. When finished with parameters, click the `Deploy` button.
-The application will be installed in the `team1` tenant.
+1. Once you're done configuring the parameters, click the **Deploy** button.
+The application will be installed in your tenant.

 {{% /tab %}}

-{{% tab name="with kubectl" %}}
+{{% tab name="kubectl" %}}

-Create a manifest `redis.yaml` with the following content:
+Create a manifest file named `redis.yaml` with the following content:

 ```yaml
 apiVersion: helm.toolkit.fluxcd.io/v2